 Finally, the Chancellor's contention that the number of building permits issued by the City, along with the high number of additions/conversions to buildings within the City, demonstrates a need for vacant developable land is not supported by the evidence.
-Mr. Gouras
+Jimmy Gouras, an expert in the field of urban and regional planning, testified that the impact of the number of building permits issued by Meridian is diminished by the fact that demolitions have outnumbered residential construction for years.
+Tr.
+1309.
+Mr. Gouras also testified that the number of alteration permits issued by the City does not demonstrate a lack of developable land, rather it demonstrates the fact that homeowners must obtain a permit in order to do anything from adding a garage to putting a new roof on a home.
+Id.

-&lt;sup>6 Exhibit P-019 was not included in the record originally sent from the Chancery Clerk to the Supreme Court.
+6 Exhibit P-019 was not included in the record originally sent from the Chancery Clerk to the Supreme Court.
 The exhibit was sent at a later date by the Chancery Clerk; thus, it is not numbered consistently with the remainder of the record.
 As a result, this exhibit will simply be cited as "Exhibit P-019" followed by additional information pinpointing the exact portion of the exhibit cited.